kshanxs/King-of-Diamonds/docs/LAN_SETUP.md

 - Make sure all devices are on the same WiFi network
 - Check firewall settings (ports 5173 and 5001 need to be open)
 - Try disabling VPN if connection fails

-### Startup Issues:
-- If you get "EADDRINUSE" error, kill existing processes: `lsof -ti:5001 | xargs kill -9`
-- Make sure no other applications are using ports 5001 or 5173
-- Restart your terminal and try again

 ### Port Conflicts:
 - Frontend runs on port 5173 (Vite default)